adyxax/www/content/docs/adyxax.org/git/backups.md

 ## Documentation

-Backups are configured with borg on `dalinar.adyxax.org` to `yen.adyxax.org`.
+Backups are run with borg and stored on `yen.adyxax.org`.

-There are two jobs :
+There is only one job :
-- a filesystem backup of `/srv/gitea-data`
+- a filesystem backup of `/srv/git`
-- a `VACUUM INTO` backup job of gitea's SQLite database